Thol Lake: History

 The lake was initially built in 1912 as a tank by the Gaekwad regime to provide irrigation facilities to farmers.
 This established the user rights of the lake water.
 The operation and management of the lake is under the dual control of the Forest and Irrigation departments of the Government of Gujarat.

 Features

 The lake has a storage capacity of 84 e6m3.
 Its water spread area is 699 ha.
-Lake's shore length is 5.62 km and water depth is shallow.
+The lake's shore length is 5.62 km and water depth is shallow.